guillaumedelaloy/Churn_analysis/README.md

 ##### Rebalance the data

 In this kind of classification problems, we need to work with balanced classes.
-Let's upsample the minority class:
+Let's upsample the minority class :

 ```
 minority=raw_data[raw_data.Churn=='Yes']